Willphillips96/Home-SIEM-Lab/README.md

 18. Next I restarted the VM.

-19. I navigated back to Nessus and went back into the previous scan and configured it further by adding the windows login credentials.
+19. I navigated back to Nessus and went back into the previous scan and configured it further by adding the Windows VM login credentials.

     <img width="1451" alt="image" src="https://github.com/user-attachments/assets/87245dac-98f4-4d81-9f84-69cb2a3daef6">

 20. Ran the scan and the screenshot below shows the results.